 The “Personal Simulator” Pioneer

-Four years later, and after multiple field trials involving hundreds of people, the conclusion was clear: getting ready at the simulator first before “graduating” to real equipment, meant that new operators worked more safely and more productively in the woods.
-Indeed, with increased revenue (from harvesting more wood) and reduced costs (thanks to fewer “accidents” damaging equipment), the return on investment was evident to all and for that reason, we were awarded a special “OCTAS” Innovation Prize.
+Four years later, after multiple field trials involving hundreds of people, the conclusion was clear: getting ready at the simulator first before “graduating” to real equipment meant that new operators worked more safely and more productively in the woods.
+Indeed, with increased revenue (from harvesting more wood) and reduced costs (thanks to fewer “accidents” damaging real equipment), the return on investment was evident to all.

-Since then, Simlog has moved “horizontally” into construction, mining, and most recently material handling, as we continue to pioneer a new kind of product, the “Personal Simulator”, that leverages the power of off-the-shelf PCs (Personal Computers).
+Since then, Simlog has moved “horizontally” into three other industry sectors, construction, mining, and most recently material handling, as we continue to pioneer a new kind of “mass market” product called “Personal Simulator” that leverages the power of today’s off-the-shelf Personal Computers (PCs), USB-ready input devices, and off-the-shelf displays and speakers.
+In fact, just like the “Personal Computer” brought computing to everyone, our “Personal Simulators” are bringing training simulation to everyone.

 Today, Simlog is the world-wide standard in cost-effective simulation and a global supplier, with customers and Value Added Resellers in 69 countries around the world having trained half a million people.